Aleksi Varttinen

-Aleksi Mikael Varttinen (born 26 June 1997) is a Finnish professional ice hockey defenceman.
-He is currently a free agent.
+Aleksi Mikael Varttinen (born 26 June 1997) is a Finnish professional ice hockey defenceman who plays for GKS Katowice of the Polska Hokej Liga.

 Career

-Varttinen began his career with Ässät, playing in their various Jr. teams between 2015 and 2019.
-After that he played for their senior team.
+Varttinen began his career with Ässät, playing in their junior system between 2015 and 2018 before debuting for their senior team.

 On August 25, 2021, Varttinen signed for MHk 32 Liptovský Mikuláš of Slovakia's Tipos extraliga.